ThibaultGiraudon/BCMF/README.md

 ### Improvements

-- Store the image in the database
+- Upload the image in the database from the app
 - Use a date picker when editing or adding match's dates

 ## Getting Started